huggingface/hub-docs/docs/hub/model-cards.md

 Each model page lists all the model's tags in the page header, below the model name.
 These are primarily computed from the model card metadata, although some are added automatically, as described in [Creating a Widget](./models-widgets#creating-a-widget).

+### Can I add custom tags to my model?

+Yes, you can add custom tags to your model by adding them to the `tags` field in the model card metadata.
+The metadata UI will suggest some popular tags, but you can add any tag you want.

 ### Can I write LaTeX in my model card?

 Yes!
 The Hub uses the [KaTeX](https://katex.org/) math typesetting library to render math formulas server-side before parsing the Markdown.